hoxo-m/githubinstall/README.md

 ```
 #>   username package_name                                              title
-#> 1   hadley   assertthat                     User friendly assertions for R
+#> 1   hadley RcppDateTime
-#> 2   hadley    babynames An R package contain all baby names data from the
+#> 2   hadley           S3  Helpers for Programming with the S3 Object System
-#> 3   hadley    bigrquery          An interface to Google's bigquery from R.
+#> 3   hadley   assertthat                     User friendly assertions for R
-#> 4   hadley     bookdown                                              Watch
+#> 4   hadley    babynames An R package contain all baby names data from the
-#> 5   hadley   clusterfly An R package for visualising high-dimensional clus
+#> 5   hadley        bench                            Bechmarking tools for R
-#> 6   hadley      decumar                           An alternative to sweave
+#> 6   hadley    bigrquery          An interface to Google's bigquery from R.
 ```

 By using the result, you can install all packages created by hadley.